Aigerimkrm/Mood-to-Movies/README.md

 **By: Aigerim Zhumagulova and Arooshi Dayal**

 This Streamlit app recommends movies and soothing color palettes based on how you're feeling.
-Just type a sentence describing your mood and the app will analyze your sentiment and identify your top two emotions.
+Just type a sentence describing your mood (or any sentence you want!) and the app will analyze your sentiment and identify your top two emotions.
 Then it shows:

 - Two emotion-driven color palettes